-So, you have been reading a lot about CIBIL these days and you have got an impression that having a high credit score like 800 or 850 is a key to get your any kind of loan?
+So, you have been reading a lot about CIBIL these days and you have got the impression that having a high credit score like 800 or 850 is a key to get your kind of loan?

 I have taken the PL of Rs.1.5 L from HDFC and get settled of amount Rs.15 k in 2013.
 In March 2015, I checked my CBIL score, it is 813 however loan status is settled.